nae-lab/slack-maxqda-adapter/README.md

 1. **Channel not found**: Verify the channel ID and ensure the bot has access to the channel
 2. **Invalid token**: Check that your Slack API token is correct and has the required scopes
 3. **Rate limiting**: The tool automatically handles rate limits, but you may need to reduce concurrency for very large exports

-### Performance Tips

-- Adjust the `concurrency` setting based on your system and network capabilities
-- For large date ranges, consider splitting into smaller batches
-- DOCX exports are more resource-intensive than Markdown exports